 Brunswick County Library System

-For the safety of patrons and staff, Library branches will reopen with limited hours and services on Tuesday, Sept.
-1. Our temporary hours are Mon.-Fri., 10am-5pm.
-Face coverings and social distancing will be expected.
+For the safety of patrons and staff, Library branches are currently open with limited hours and services.
+Our temporary hours are Mon.-Fri., 10am-5pm.
+Face coverings and social distancing will be required.

 Available services will include: WiFi, browsing and checkout, hold pickups, limited computer use and limited seating.
 We will also continue to offer curbside pickup.
 Contact your library for further information.